cthoyt/cthoyt.github.io/_posts/2025/2025-10-07-bridging-culture-and-chemistry.md

     # yet incorporate CHMO
     SERVICE <https://ubergraph.apps.renci.org/sparql> {
         # this could be extended further to do variable
-        # hierchical traversal of measurement processes'
+        # hierarchical traversal of measurement processes'
         # and instruments' subclassess, but skipped for
         # brevity
         ?measurmentProcess rdfs:subClassOf [